sk2105ai/CSharp_Apps_Examples/README.md

-# C# Example codes
+# C# app Examples

-This repo contains example of codes in C# language.
+This repo will contain C# based application or code examples.